-According to Senate President Matt Huffman.
-President Matt Huffman, R-Lima, the maps could give Republicans a 62-37 advantage in the House and 23-10 advantage in the Senate.
+According to Senate President Matt Huffman, the maps.
+The Ohio Supreme Court is also reviewing the GOP-drawn congres-President Matt Huffman, R-Lima, the maps could give Republicans a 62-37 advantage in the House and 23-10 advantage in the Senate.